Group invariant operators and some applications on norm-attaining theory: Some properties of -invariant mappings

 Therefore,

 \end{proof}

 We conclude this section by discussing some basic facts on the adjoint of linear operators.
 These facts will be used in Subsection \ref{sectionadj}.
-Let us notice first that, for any mapping $g\in G \subseteq \mathcal{L}(X)$, the continuity of $g$ allows us to consider the extension of $g$ to its second adjoint mapping $g^{**}\in \mathcal{L}(X^{**})$.
-We set $G^{**} :=\{g^{**}:g\in G\}$.
-Let us notice that whenever $G$ is a group, so is $G^{**}$.
+Notice that whenever $G \subseteq \mathcal{L}(X)$ is a group, so is $G^{**} := \{ g^{**} \in \mathcal{L} (X^{**}) : g \in G\}$.
 In fact, we have the following characterization that shows, in particular, that an operator is $G$-invariant if and only if its second adjoint is $G^{**}$-invariant.